Multiple Dedekind Zeta Functions: Multiple Dedekind zeta functions

 We are going to give an example of higher dimensional iteration in order to illustrate the usefulness of this procedure.
-For a simple unimodular cone $C$, we define where $|t_i|\in(|u_i|,\infty)$ and $\arg(u_i)=\arg(t_i)$.
+For a positive unimodular simple cone $C$, we define where $t_i\in(u_i,+\infty)$.
 This is an iteration, giving the simplest type of iterated integrals on a membrane.
-We start the induction on $m$ from $m=0.$ Recall that $f_0$ was defined in terms of a cone in Definition \ref{def sector}.
+We start the induction on $m$ from $m=0.$ Recall that $f_0$ was introduced in Definition \ref{def f0}.